Grayling Butterfly

 The Grayling is a master of disguise – although fairly conspicuous in flight, it mysteriously disappears as soon as it lands, perfectly camouflaged against a background of bare earth and stones, always resting with its wings closed.

-• Size: Wingspan measure between 55-60mm
+- Size: Wingspan measures between 55-60mm

-• Life span: Annual life cycle; from egg to adult approximately a year
+- Life span: Annual life cycle; from egg to adult, approximately a year

-• Diet: Caterpillars feed on a range of grass species including, but not exclusively, Bristle Bent (Agrostis curtisii), Early Hair-grass (Aira praecox), Marram (Ammophila arenaria), Red Fescue (Festuca rubra), Sheep’s-fescue (Festuca ovina) and Tufted Hair-grass (Deschampsia cespitosa).
-The adults are pollinators of several plant species
+- Diet: Caterpillars feed on a range of grass species including, but not exclusively, Bristle Bent (Agrostis curtisii), Early Hair-grass (Aira praecox), Marram (Ammophila arenaria), Red Fescue (Festuca rubra), Sheep’s-fescue (Festuca ovina) and Tufted Hair-grass (Deschampsia cespitosa).
+The adults are pollinators of several plant species.

-• When to see: This Grayling is found on sheltered, sunny and dry sites where vegetation is sparse, providing the bare ground that this butterfly requires.
+- When to see: This Grayling is found on sheltered, sunny and dry sites where vegetation is sparse, providing the bare ground that this butterfly requires.
 Typical sites include heathland, sand dunes, coastal grassland and disused quarries.
 Adults are seen flying during the day.

-• Population Trend: The Grayling has suffered severe declines over the long term and is therefore a priority species for conservation efforts.
+- Population Trend: The Grayling has suffered severe declines over the long term and is therefore a priority species for conservation efforts.
 Although its IUCN Conservation Status is Least Concern (as listed above) the Grayling is now identified on the Red List of British Butterflies as Endangered; it can also be found on the Scottish Biodiversity List and is listed as High Priority for Butterfly Conservation.

-• Threats: Habitat loss, climate change, encroachment of scrub as this species prefers open areas with bare ground.
+- Threats: Habitat loss, climate change, encroachment of scrub as this species prefers open areas with bare ground.

-• Fun Fact(s): The Grayling regulates its body temperature by leaning its wings at different angles to the sun.
+- Fun Fact(s): The Grayling regulates its body temperature by leaning its wings at different angles to the sun.
 It is known for its variation between geographically-isolated populations, with six named subspecies occurring within the British Isles!

 How you can help:

-Buglife is working to increase awareness of invertebrates and the Grayling through specific projects, including B-Lines and campaigns such as “Ardeer Peninsula – Scotland’s bee haven” but we need your help!
+Buglife is working to increase awareness of invertebrates and the Grayling Butterfly through specific projects, including B-Lines and campaigns such as “Ardeer Peninsula – Scotland’s bee haven” but we need your help!

 Buglife B-Lines are an imaginative and beautiful solution to the problem of the loss of flowers and pollinators.
 B-Lines are a series of ‘insect pathways’ running through our countryside and towns, along which we are restoring and creating a series of wildflower-rich habitat stepping stones.
 Linking existing wildlife areas together, creating a network, like a railway, that will weave across the UK landscape.
 More information about B-Lines and how you can help pollinators can be found on our B-Lines & Pollinator Projects pages.